open/close all folders

 - Bambi: Let's Sing A Gay Little Spring Song.

-- The lost Orson Welles film Too Much Johnson.
-Tell me you don't think of Biggus Dickus from reading the title.
+- The title of the lost Orson Welles film Too Much Johnson might make a modern reader think of Biggus Dickus.

 - In Friendly Persuasion, a film set among Quakers in the 1860s, characters frequently tell each other how "pleasured" they are.
 Nowadays, the word "pleased" is used in that particular context.
 To be "pleasured" is something else altogether.
 The phrase "serve at one's pleasure" is still used formally in political and business contexts.
 Nowadays, though, it's nearly impossible to hear the term and not think of oral sex.
 In the UK the legal term of art "serving at Her Majesty's Pleasure" has no such connotation; that said, it's less likely to refer to the indeterminate tenure of some public officials and more likely to be used as a euphemism for saying that someone has been locked up for who knows how long.